Jose-cod7/Jose-cod7/README.md

 #### Junior web developer

 I'm José Arriaga from México.
-I really enjoy learning languages and frameworks like React and I'm also learning Vue.js But I'm a backend guy, I like optimizing code performance and dealing with data.
+I really enjoy learning languages and frameworks like React.
+But I'm a backend guy, I like optimizing code performance and dealing with data.

 Programmer specialized in web development using multiple tools, frameworks and libraries both in frontend and backend.